vineesh-vasudevan/basket-service/README.md

 - ✅ **CQRS** with MediatR for command/query separation
 - ✅ **Clean Architecture** for maintainability and testability
 - ✅ **Redis** for distributed caching using **Cache-aside**, **Decorator**, and **Proxy** patterns
+- ✅ **Scrutor** for applying the Decorator pattern via dependency injection
 - ✅ **gRPC client** to consume Discount Microservice for price calculation
 - ✅ **MassTransit with RabbitMQ** to publish `BasketCheckout` events
 - ✅ **Carter** for minimal REST API endpoints